 Additionally, under the Statutory Pay-as-You-Go Act of 2010 (PAYGO), any increase in the deficit caused by new tax or entitlement spending laws also triggers sequestration cuts to eliminate those deficits.
 These cuts are automatic unless PAYGO is waived, either as part of the new law or in subsequent legislation.
 The American Rescue Plan Act of 2021 added \$1.9 trillion in deficit spending to the PAYGO "scorecard."
 Congress has twice postponed the sequestration cuts that would have ensued in January 2022, but absent further action, PAYGO sequestration will take effect in January 2025 and last through September 2031.
 In fact, given the size of the deficit increase caused by the American Rescue Plan Act, the Congressional Budget Office estimates that PAYGO sequestration will eliminate spending for all but a handful of programs.
-Accounts for which spending would be eliminated include payments to BAB and New CREB issuers and refundable direct payment tax credits.
+Accounts for which spending would be eliminated include payments to BAB and New CREB issuers and refundable elective payment tax credits.

-PAYGO sequestration would be financially devastating to public power utilities that issued BABs and New CREBS, eliminating an estimated \$1.6 billion in payments through 2031.
-The threat of PAYGO sequestration likewise is needlessly clouding investment decisions by public power utilities and rural electric cooperatives seeking to take advantage of refundable direct pay tax credits.
+PAYGO sequestration would eliminate an estimated \$12.7 billion in payments to state and local issuers of direct payment bonds, including public power utilities.
+These cuts would be financially devastating to public power utilities that issued BABs and New CREBS.
+The threat of PAYGO sequestration likewise is needlessly clouding investment decisions by public power utilities seeking to take advantage of refundable direct pay tax credits.